 Cerebral Concern: Japanese Encephalitis Epidemic in South Asia

 The deadly Japanese Encephalitis (JE) killed over twelve hundred people in less than four months in northern India and neighboring Nepal.
 The disease has gripped more than 25 districts of Uttar Pradesh, some parts of Bihar in India and Kailali, Banke, Bardiya districts of the Himalayan Kingdom.
-The situation has deteriorated due to unexpected revival of monsoon in mid September across north India, coupled with a shortfall of vaccines and life-saving drugs.
+The situation has deteriorated due to an unexpected revival of monsoon in mid-September across north India, coupled with a shortfall of vaccines and life-saving drugs.

 JE, endemic to South and Southeast Asian region, causes deadly mosquito borne 'brain fever' normally spreads during the monsoon season, which starts in June and ends in late September.
 It also spread to down south India during the North-East Monsoon season (October-December).
 The breeding grounds of the vector mosquitoes are the extensive irrigated paddy fields of the region.
 Since the mosquitoes that transmit the virus breed in rice paddies and standing water, most of the infections occur in rural pockets of the region and affect mostly children.